NubeIO/rubix-ce-docs/docs/hardware/sensors/micro-edge/micro-edge-v1/install.md

 ![MicroEdge - Power - Wired.png](../img/MicroEdge%20-%20Power%20-%20Wired.png)

-# Sensor Positioning and LoRa Signal Quality
+# Sensor Positioning and LoRa® Signal Quality
-Micro Edge sensors utilize LoRa IOT Wireless radio technology.
+Micro Edge sensors utilize LoRa® IOT Wireless radio technology.
 This wireless system features long range, and good object penetration.
-However, care still must be taken to position sensors such that they have a good communication signal with the LoRa Gateway.
+However, care still must be taken to position sensors such that they have a good communication signal with the LoRa® Gateway.
-The quality of the communication signal depends on the distance from the LoRa Gateway, and the objects between the Micro Eddge sensor and the LoRa Gateway.
+The quality of the communication signal depends on the distance from the LoRa Gateway, and the objects between the Micro Eddge sensor and the LoRa® Gateway.

 # Onboard Reset/Push Button
 Nube iO Micro Edge sensor has a small Reset Button within the sensor.